-Students should refer to the definition of "academic dishonesty" in Student Rights and Responsibilities.
-Students who engage in "academic dishonesty" will receive an automatic failure for that submission and/or such other penalty, up to and including expulsion from the course/program, as may be decided by the professor/dean.
+Students should refer to the definition of "academic dishonesty" in Student Code of Conduct.
+Students who engage in academic dishonesty will receive an automatic failure for that submission and/or such other penalty, up to and including expulsion from the course/program, as may be decided by the professor/dean.
 In order to protect students from inadvertent plagiarism, to protect the copyright of the material referenced, and to credit the author of the material, it is the policy of the department to employ a documentation format for referencing source material.

-Course outline amendments:
+Course Outline Amendments:

-The Professor reserves the right to change the information contained in this course outline depending on the needs of the learner and the availability of resources.
+The professor reserves the right to change the information contained in this course outline depending on the needs of the learner and the availability of resources.